Skip to content

 Installing dependencies

-2. We recommend creating a Python Virtual Environment, for example with a name .docs-venv:
+2. We recommend creating a Python virtual environment, for example named .docs-venv:

 python3 -m venv .docs-venv